sebcej/githis/README.md

 sudo mv githis /usr/local/bin
 ```

-## Examples
+## Get started

-Set your projects folder
+Set your projects folder, the cli will scan this folder and will get all commits

 `githis sources add projects /home/sebcej/Projects`

-Set yourself as the commit author filter
+Set yourself as the commit author filter if you want only your logs

 `githis config set author sebcej`

+## Use cases and examples

 See your yesterday commits in all your local projects